Thin-Equation/REALM/Readme.md

 - Real-world preference data

+## Evaluation Dataset

+For evaluating model truthfulness, we use the official [TruthfulQA dataset](https://huggingface.co/datasets/truthful_qa) from Hugging Face with the "multiple_choice" configuration.
+This dataset is designed to measure a model's ability to avoid generating false or misleading information.

 ## Performance Considerations

 - **API Usage**: The NIM Reward model is accessed via API, so be mindful of usage limits and costs.